This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-Single Serving Traditional Sides:
+Traditional Single Serving Sides

-Main Course Choices:
+Main Course Options

-Delightful Single Serving Desserts:
+Single Serving Desserts:

 Frequently Asked Questions

-What size baking dish is best to use?
+What size baking dish should I use?

-The ideal baking dish for this recipe is a 5-inch square dish that’s about 1 ¾-inches deep.
-This size typically holds approximately 1.5 cups and has a base area of 25 square inches.
+The ideal baking dish is a 5-inch square dish about 1 ¾-inches deep, holding approximately 1.5 cups with a base area of 25 square inches.
+If you don’t have this size, a 4×6-inch dish (24 square inches) is a great alternative.
+For the best results, use a dish with similar dimensions and volume.

-Can I make a vegetarian sausage stuffing?
+Can I make a vegetarian stuffing?

 Can I double this sausage stuffing recipe?